pbaille/crux-starter/doc/article.md

 (crux/entity (crux/db node) :ivan)
 ;;=> {:crux.db/id :ivan, :age 40, :genre :M}
 ```
-### speculative transactions
+### Speculative transactions
 ``` clojure
 ;; with the `crux/with-tx` function, we are creating an enriched database value without persisting anything to the system (def speculative-db
   (crux/with-tx (crux/db node)
                 [[:crux.tx/put {:crux.db/id :speculative-doc1 :value 42}]]))
 ```
-we can chack that the added document does not exist in our real database
+We can chack that the added document does not exist in our real database.

 ``` clojure
 (crux/entity (crux/db node)